-Also known as the Redwood Empire Ice Rink, Snoopy’s Home Ice has become a go-to spot for all Peanuts fans.
-Located in the heart of the Peanut’s Complex in Santa Rosa, this ice rink has a great history that is still living on to the day.
-The arena, opened in 1969 by Charles M. Schulz, has been a fun spot for families for over a half century, here is all the information so you can check it out yourself.
+Also known as the Redwood Empire Ice Rink, Snoopy’s Home Ice has become a go-to spot for Peanuts fans.
+Located in the heart of the Peanut’s Complex in Santa Rosa, this ice rink has a great history that is still living on to this day.
+The arena, opened in 1969 by Charles M. Schulz, has been a fun spot for families for over a half-century, here is all the information so you can check it out yourself.

 - Location: 1667 W Steele Ln, Santa Rosa, CA 95403

 - This information is from my trip in 2017